 End-to-End Clinical Trial Translations

-Clinical trial protocols can be just one of the many documents that may need to be submitted for review by an ethics committee or an institutional review board (IRB) during the early phases of a clinical trial, and as changes are made throughout the trial.
-With the rise in number of clinical trials being conducted in overseas markets and the development of new regulations, such as the EU-CTR, it is more important than ever to meet all the standards when it comes to clinical trial translations.
-Whether you will be submitting a clinical trial application (CTA) or you currently have a clinical trial underway, CSOFT Health sciences can support all your translation needs to ensure that essential documents are available in 250+ languages and in compliance with Good Clinical Practice (GCP) guidance.
-Even for remote clinical trial translations, our global team of certified linguists and subject matter experts have plenty of experience in phase 0-IV translations for clinical trials, and can support you in areas including:
+Clinical trial protocols can be just one of the many documents that may need to be submitted for review by an ethics committee or an institutional review board (IRB) during the phases of a clinical trial.
+With the development of new regulations such as the EU-CTR, it is more important than ever to meet all the standards regarding clinical trial translations.
+If you will be submitting a clinical trial application (CTA) in the near future or you currently have a clinical trial underway, CSOFT Health Sciences can support all your translation needs to ensure that essential documents comply with GCP guidance.
+Our global team of certified linguists and subject matter experts have plenty of experience in phase 0-IV translations for clinical trials and can support you in areas including:

-Contract Research Organizations (CROs) are essential life sciences companies that provide support through the clinical trial process in areas including management, pharmacovigilance, product development, and other services, making CRO translations crucial to help facilitate clinical trials.
-As administrators, CROs play an important role of having to be fully aware of any clinical trial protocols and must be able to navigate linguistic barriers, especially during multinational clinical trials.
-Just as the other stakeholders involved in the trial process benefit from the expertise of CROs, CROs can benefit greatly from cost-effective and time efficient translations that help to ensure that documentation adheres to regulatory language guidelines and can be interpreted in various international settings.
-To support CROs in their role, CSOFT Health Sciences provides high quality localization solutions across 250+ languages.
+Contract Research Organizations (CROs) are essential life sciences companies that provide support through the clinical trial process in areas including management, pharmacovigilance, product development, and other services.
+As administrators, CROs must be fully aware of all clinical trial protocols and be able to navigate linguistic barriers, especially during multinational clinical trials.
+Just as the other stakeholders involved in the trial process benefit from the expertise of CROs, CROs can benefit significantly from cost-effective and time-efficient translations that ensure all documentation adheres to regulatory language guidelines and can be parsed in various international settings.

 Learn more about our CRO translations.